 With this in mind, the Data Science Society contacted several institutional and business entities to build the case of air pollution with a sufficient amount of data coming from various sources.
 The data we collected can be found in Datathon Air Sofia Case – One step closer to a better air quality and city.

-The data above has been taken from AirBG.info, a civil initiative website which measures air pollution in Sofia and visualises it on maps such as this one, using hundreds of sensors around the capital of Bulgaria:
+The data above has been taken on 17th of September 2018 from AirBG.info, a civil initiative website which measures air pollution in Sofia and visualises it on maps such as this one, using hundreds of sensors around the capital of Bulgaria.

 With the guidance of industry experts Ekaterina Marinova (Data Science Strategist at Telelink) and Ivan Paspaldzhiev (Consultant at Denkstatt), the data was collected and grouped in a data set comprising 4 files.